 Your taxable gain from selling your home equals the amount realized on the sale minus your adjusted basis.
 Your amount realized is the selling price minus any selling expenses, like those pesky broker's fees.
 Your adjusted basis in the home is the amount you paid for it, plus any improvements you made, minus any depreciation expenses you deducted if you rented out the house or used it for business.
 For example, if you paid $300,000 to buy the home, paid $50,000 for improvements, and took $10,000 in depreciation, your adjusted basis would be $340,000.
 When you sell the home for $385,000 and pay your broker $5,000, your gain is $40,000.

 Primary Residence Exclusion

 If you claim depreciation of your house as a home office, the IRS hasn't forgotten about the depreciation deductions you claimed.
 Depreciation deductions reduce your basis in the home.
-In addition, the gain due to the depreciation can't be excluded from income under the home sale exclusion.
-For example, if you paid $150,000 to buy your home, took $10,000 of depreciation for your home office over five years, and then sold the home for $200,000, you would have $60,000 of gain.
-If you qualify for the exclusion, you're limited to excluding just the $50,000 of capital gain because the $10,000 of depreciation recapture cannot be excluded.
+In addition, the gain due to the depreciation can't be removed from income under the home sale exclusion.
+For example, if you paid $150,000 to buy your home, took $10,000 of depreciation for your home office over five years, and then sold the home for $200,000, you would have $60,000 of gains.
+If you qualify for the exclusion, you're limited to just the $50,000 of capital gains because the $10,000 of depreciation recapture is not part of the equation.